Stable-1/2 Bridges and Insurance: Reinsurance

+for $s<t<u\leq T$.
 Using a similar method to the calculation of $D_{st}$, we can calculate the expectation of $\xi_{tT}$ conditional on it exceeding a threshold.
 For a threshold $\th>\xi_{sT}$, we find

-Sometimes called the conditional value-at-risk ($\mathrm{CVaR}$), this expected value is a coherent risk measure, and is a useful tool for risk management (see \citet{MFE2005}).
+Sometimes called the conditional value-at-risk ($\mathrm{CVaR}$), this expected value is a coherent risk measure, and is a useful tool for risk management (McNeil \textit{et al.} \cite{MFE2005}).
 Note that $\mathrm{CVaR}$ is normally defined as an expected value conditional on a shortfall in profit.
 Since we are modelling loss, and not profit, the risk we most wish to manage is on the upside.
 Hence, conditioning on an exceedence is of greater interest.